Triangle Skip to content

 UEC

-1 A and 4 B3s, including biology and chemistry, excluding Bahasa Malaysia and Chinese language
+1 As and 4 B3s, including two academic subjects from Biology; and/or Chemistry; and/or Physics/Mathematics, excluding Bahasa Malaysia and Chinese language.

 Canadian Ontario Grade 12 Secondary School Diploma (OSSD)

-77% average based on 6 subjects including biology and chemistry.
+77% average based on 6 subjects including 2 subjects from Biology; and/or Chemistry; and/or Physics/specific subject in mathematics.
 Consideration to be made based on relevant individual grades if specific subjects are required.

 Canadian Secondary School Diplomas from other provinces are acceptable and to be assessed based on the University’s requirements.

-In addition to the entry requirements listed above, applicants must have credits in mathematics, one science subject and one in any other subject at SPM/GCSE/IGCSE/ High School Diploma or equivalent for an entry to Biotechnology.
-This requirement can be waived if applicants have obtained similar or equivalent grades at a higher level.
+In addition to the entry requirements listed above, applicants must have at least a credit (normally grade C) in mathematics at SPM/GCSE/IGCSE/ High School Diploma or equivalent for an entry to Biotechnology.
+This requirement can be waived if applicants have obtained similar or equivalent grade at a higher level.

 Entry requirements in the prospectus and website may not always apply and individual offers may vary.